 Students entering Kellogg Community College will be classified into one of the following categories:

-First time in college: This category includes those who have not previously attended any college or university prior to enrolling at Kellogg Community College.
+- First time in college: This category includes those who have not previously attended any college or university prior to enrolling at Kellogg Community College.

 - Transfer: This category includes those who have attended another college or university prior to enrolling at Kellogg Community College.
 In order to gain credit for previous course work, transfer students must arrange to have forwarded official transcripts of any previous college/university course work.
 Grades and grade point averages earned elsewhere do not become a part of the Kellogg Community College academic record when evaluating course work for transfer purposes.
 A maximum of 60% of a degree may be applied to Kellogg Community College.

-Returning: This category includes those who previously attended Kellogg Community College and are re-enrolling.
+- Returning: This category includes those who previously attended Kellogg Community College and are re-enrolling.

-Dual Enrollment: This category includes students who have not completed high school and have a desire to supplement their studies with college-level course work.
+- Dual Enrollment: This category includes students who have not completed high school and have a desire to supplement their studies with college-level course work.
 Individuals interested in such an experience must: (1) be enrolled in an accredited high school; (2) have the approval of their high school principal or guidance counselor; (3) complete and submit the Dual Enrollment Application; (4) meet all requirements/prerequisites.